armandfardeau/blockchain-securite-and-vote/readme.md

 * `yarn run serve`

-This project is deployed on github-pages, check your settings and use docs folder as gh-pages source in order to deploy you must build first:
+This project is deployed on github-pages. check your settings and use docs folder as gh-pages sourcein order to deploy you must build first:

 `yarn run build`